MicrosoftDocs/power-platform/power-platform/admin/preview-environments.md

 ### Model-driven apps and app management

-You can create, manage, and share apps using [Power Apps web portal][2].
+You can create, manage, and share apps using [Power Apps][2].
 To use the preview functionalities, we recommend that you are in a preview or sandbox environment and not in a production environment.
-Then, go to the preview version of [Power Apps web portal][3] (make.preview.powerapps.com).
+Then, go to the preview version of [Power Apps][3] (make.preview.powerapps.com).

 Post your feedback in the [Power Apps Community Forum](https://powerusers.microsoft.com/t5/PowerApps-Community/ct-p/PowerApps1).